jlperona-teaching/ecs390-spring19/seminars/week10.md

 *Note that the homework for this week is due on Thursday at 23:59.*
 It's due before the start of finals so I can finalize the grades as quickly as possible.

+#### Giving Good Feedback

+In the spirit of this class being about improving your teaching ability, here's some resources about feedback from the [Students Assessing Teaching And Learning (SATAL) Program](https://cetl.ucmerced.edu/satal) from UC Merced.
+Admittedly, this is for students rather than TAs or instructors, but I think it's useful to point out.

+The SATAL Program created [this useful rubric](https://d1b10bmlvqabco.cloudfront.net/attach/jqitg8o5zp125/j7z56pnupw9461/jt0c3yml2fz2/shs_rubric.pdf) on how to give useful feedback to instructors on their classes.
+They've divided it into highly useful, somewhat useful, and not useful feedback that students can give to instructors to improve their courses and teaching.
+There's also a three minute video [available on YouTube](https://www.youtube.com/watch?v=8-aaKMva4lc) if you prefer videos.

+I'm not requiring you to read through the rubric or watch the video before you give me feedback, but I'd certainly appreciate it if you did.
+It might even prove handy for you in future classes.

 #### Feedback on the Curriculum